Jason2Brownlee/QuakeBooks/README.md

 A list of all books on Quake by id Software.

-Book must have at least one chapter on or about Quake, Quake II, or Quake III Arena.

 ## History and Biography

 * [Masters of Doom: How Two Guys Created an Empire and Transformed Pop Culture](https://amzn.to/3EhDEDJ), David Kushner, 2003.